 The partnership between the Calgary Stampeders and Alberta Children’s Hospital was launched in 2008 and has steadily grown ever since.

-The Every Yard Counts Program, presented by Olympia Trust, is launched prior to the start of the Canadian Football League season with a visit to the Alberta Children's Hospital by Stampeders players, members of the Outriders and Ralph the Dog.
+The Every Yard Counts Program is launched prior to the start of the Canadian Football League season with a visit to the Alberta Children's Hospital by Stampeders players, members of the Outriders and Ralph the Dog.

 Even before the football club's formal involvement, the Every Yard Counts initiative has had a Stampeders flavour for quite a while as Stamps alumnus Vince Danielsen has been involved with the program for more than a decade.